Synthesis of Annotated Colorectal Cancer Tissue Images from Gland Layout: Method

 \subsection{Tissue Image Generation}

-After generating the tissue component mask, we feed it to the \textit{encoder-decoder network} $E$.
+After generating the tissue component mask, we feed it to the \textit{encoder-decoder generator network} $E$.
 The image-to-image translation encoder-decoder network is used as an image generator, to construct the final tissue image $Z = E(T,\theta_E)$.

 The encoder consists of a series of (convolution + ReLU) blocks that generate a fixed size encoding of the input image.
 The decoder constructs the final image using a series of (Transpose convolution + ReLU) blocks.
-Similar to the generator used in (\cite{pix2pix}), the network $E$ also adopted skip-connections between the layers with the same sized feature maps so that the first downsampling layer is connected with the last upsampling layer, the second downsampling layer is connected with the second last upsampling layer, and so on.
+Taking inspiration from Pix2Pix\cite{pix2pix} , the network $E$ also adopted skip-connections between the layers with the same sized feature maps so that the first downsampling layer is connected with the last upsampling layer, the second downsampling layer is connected with the second last upsampling layer, and so on.
 These skip-connections give image generator the flexibility to bypass the encoding part to subsequent layers and enable consideration of low level features from earlier encoding blocks in the generator.